Jeevan-Viraj/Amazon-food-reviews-dataset-analysis-using-Machine-learning-models/README.md

 ###### Conclusions:
-1. TFIDF Featurization in Random Forest (BASE-LEARNERS=10) with random search gave the best results with F1-score of 0.857.
+1. BOW Featurization in Random Forest (BASE-LEARNERS=5) with random search gave the best results with F1-score of 0.99.
 2. TFIDF Featurization in GBDT (BASE-LEARNERS=275, DEPTH=10) gave the best results with F1-score of 0.8708.
 <hr>